dotswg/dots-requirements/draft-ietf-dots-requirements.md

   refuse such requests for any reason.
 The reasons themselves are not in scope.

 OP-006
-: Mitigation Scope: DOTS clients MUST indicate the desired scope of any mitigation, for example by using Classless Internet Domain Routing (CIDR) [RFC1518],[RFC1519] prefixes, [RFC2373] for IPv6 [RFC2460] prefixes, the length/prefix convention established in the Border Gateway Protocol (BGP) [RFC4271], SIP URIs {{RFC3261}}, E.164 numbers, DNS names, or by a resource group alias agreed upon with the server through the data channel.
+: Mitigation Scope: DOTS clients MUST indicate desired mitigation scope.
+The scope type will vary depending on the resources requiring mitigation.
+All DOTS agent implementations MUST support the following required scope types:

+  * IPv4 addresses in dotted quad format

+  * IPv4 address prefixes in CIDR notation [RFC4632]

+  * IPv6 addresses [RFC2373]

+  * IPv6 address prefixes [RFC2373]

+  * Domain names [RFC1035]

+: The following mitigation scope types are OPTIONAL:

+  * Uniform Resource Identifiers [RFC3986]

+: DOTS agents MUST support mitigation scope aliases, allowing DOTS client and server to refer to collections of protected resources by an opaque identifier created through the data channel, direct configuration, or other means.

 : If there is additional information available narrowing the scope of any requested attack response, such as targeted port range, protocol, or service,